 Figure 8-663b—FILS Discovery Frame Control subfield format

-The SSID Length subfield of the FILS Discovery Frame Control subfield indicates the length, in octets, of the SSID/Short SSID subfield in the FILS Discovery frame.
-The value of this subfield is equal to the length of the SSID/Short SSID subfield in octets minus 1.When the Short SSID Indicator subfield is equal to 1, the value of the SSID Length subfield is equal to 3 (the length of the Short SSID in octets minus 1).
+The SSID Length subfield of the FILS Discovery Frame Control subfield indicates the length, in octets, of the SSID/ subfield in the FILS Discovery frame.
+The value of this subfield is equal to the length of the SSID subfield in octets minus 1.

 A value of 1 for the Capability Presence Indicator subfield indicates that the FD Capability subfield is present in the FILS Discovery frame.
 A value of 0 indicates that the FD capability subfield is not present in the FILS Discovery frame.

-A value of 1 for the Short SSID Indicator subfield indicates that a Short SSID is contained in the SSID/Short SSID field of the FILS Discovery frame.
-A value of 0 indicates that a SSID is contained in the SSID/Short SSID field of the FILS Discovery frame.

-The SSID/Short SSID subfield is variable length between 1 and 32 octets.
-When the value of the Short SSID Indicator subfield is equal to 1, the SSID/Short SSID field contains the 4-byte Short SSID (see 8.4.2.169 (Reduced Neighbor Report element)).
-Otherwise, the SSID/Short SSID field contains the SSID, of which the length is specified by the 5-bit SSID Length subfield in the FILS Discovery Frame Control of the FILS Discovery frame (see 8.4.2.2 (SSID element)).
+The SSID subfield is variable length between 1 and 32 octets.
+The SSID/ field contains the SSID, of which the length is specified by the 5-bit SSID Length subfield in the FILS Discovery Frame Control of the FILS Discovery frame (see 8.4.2.2 (SSID element)).

 Instruct the editor to modify section 10.45.2.2 as indicated: